NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 ## Integration tests

-While some parts of your plugins may be tested in isolation, most are tested with integration tests, through their interaction with Hardhat and potentially other plugins.
+While some parts of your plugin may be tested in isolation, most are tested with integration tests, through their interaction with Hardhat and potentially other plugins.

 There are two ways to write integration tests of plugins in Hardhat 3.
 We'll briefly cover both of them, and then we'll add some tests to the extension of the `NetworkConnection` object we added a few sections ago.